cameron-terry/cvoice/README.md

 ## about

 cVoice automatically voices chords based on user input.
-It can be used to generate smooth progressions using principles of voice leading.
+It can be used to generate smooth, 3-note chord progressions using simple chords such as major, minor (triad and sevenths), augmented, diminished and some modal chords (only Lydian for now).